 Spotify removes Neil Young's music after he objects to Joe Rogan's podcast

-Spotify is in the process of removing famed singer-songwriter Neil Young's recordings from its streaming platform, the company announced Wednesday.
+Spotify has removed famed singer-songwriter Neil Young's recordings from its streaming platform.

 On Monday, Young had briefly posted an open letter on his own website, asking his management and record label to remove his music from the streaming giant, as a protest against the platform's distribution of podcaster Joe Rogan.
 Rogan has been widely criticized for spreading misinformation about coronavirus vaccines on his podcast, which is now distributed exclusively on Spotify.

+In the first, he wrote in part: "I first learned of this problem by reading that 200-plus doctors had joined forces, taking on the dangerous life-threatening COVID falsehoods found in Spotify programming.
+Most of the listeners hearing the unfactual, misleading and false COVID information of Spotify are 24 years old, impressionable and easy to swing to the wrong side of the truth.
+These young people believe Spotify would never present grossly unfactual information.
+They unfortunately are wrong.
+I knew I had to try to point that out."

+As of last week, more than 1,000 doctors, scientists and health professionals had signed that open letter to Spotify.

-According to Rolling Stone, Young's letter, which was addressed to his manager and an executive at Warner Music Group, read in part: "I am doing this because Spotify is spreading fake information about vaccines – potentially causing death to those who believe the disinformation being spread by them ...
+According to Rolling Stone, Young's original request on Monday, which was addressed to his manager and an executive at Warner Music Group, read in part: "I am doing this because Spotify is spreading fake information about vaccines – potentially causing death to those who believe the disinformation being spread by them ...
 They can have Rogan or Young.
 Not both."
 The letter was quickly removed from Young's website.

 Spotify's scrubbing of Young from its service was first reported on Wednesday afternoon by The Wall Street Journal.
 His removal from the streaming platform makes him one of the most popular musical artists not to appear on Spotify, where his songs have garnered hundreds of millions of streams.